Licensing and Downloads

 OpenRules 6.3.0 is available

 OpenRules expression language by introducing macros, enhancing the standard

 decision templates, and making all decisioning constructs thread-safe.

 published the first implementation of the DMN 1.0 Primer

 based on the oncoming OMG standard "Decision Model and Notation".

 OpenRules on Cloud

 Read the tutorial "Cloud Application Development" with examples of OpenRules web applications available on the cloud.

 Non-GPL Licenses for Commercial Projects.
-If you are developing, using, distributing, or providing services with non open source applications and these applications are based on or use OpenRules software, you must obtain OpenRules non-GPL licenses.
-Typical examples when you need OpenRules commercial licenses include but not limited to:
+If you are developing, using, distributing, or providing services with non open source applications and these applications are based on or use OpenRules software, you must obtain OpenRules commercial licenses.
+To learn more about OpenRules commercial licenses please click here.